IndyTechFellowship/xtern5-technical-screen/README.md

 # General Rules

+### Platform

+- Submissions for the Software Engineering screen will be uploaded to Interviewzen
+- You DO NOT need to write your code within the Interviewzen editor
+- You MAY write your code in your own ide / editor and copy paste
+- Once the screen is opened in Interviewzen you must submit your solution for a problem before being taken to the next
+ - It is suggested that you review the questions here, and then go to the Interviewzen when you are prepared to submit your solutions
+- Within Interviewzen, you MUST use use the same email that you are using on this Technical Screen form

 ### Languages

 - You may use any mainstream language you desire.
 We will define the term "mainstream" as any language that appears in the top 50 languages on the [TIOBE index](https://www.tiobe.com/tiobe-index/).